Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 Collecting rewards can add extra food to your grocery cart when collected carefully, which means following the rewards program and loading promotions via your app or online.

-With over 3 million PC Optimum Points, Mrs. CBB and I can spend around $3000 to get free food at PC stores or just about anything at Shoppers Drug Mart.
+With over 3 million PC Optimum Points, Mrs. CBB and I can spend around 3,0000 to get free food at PC stores or almost anything at Shoppers Drug Mart.

 How I Got A Free Refrigerator With Rewards Points

-By doing so you get points which you can redeem for free stuff from their catalogue.
+By doing so, you earn points that you can redeem for free items from their catalogue.

 I used to do this when I lived in the UK and bought myself a new refrigerator.

-My refrigerator broke, and with points, I got it for free, so I didn’t have to store my food on the back porch in a cooler.
+My refrigerator broke, but with points, I was able to get a new one for free, so I didn’t have to store my food on the back porch in a cooler.

 I also redeemed points for gift cards, which allowed me to get free food at the grocery store.

-If you need to bump up your food supply, there are ways you can make it happen so no one has to go hungry.
+If you need to boost your food supply, there are ways to make it happen, so no one has to go hungry.

 Discussion: What other ways can you supplement your food supply in Canada?